bootlin/snagboot/docs/snagfactory_config.md

 snagrecover afterwards.
 This can be useful for flashing actions which require a reset to become effective.

-**Note**: Some flashing tasks, such as "virtual-part", affect the U-Boot environment.
+**Note**: Some flashing tasks, such as "mtd-parts", affect the U-Boot environment.
 Resetting the board will clear these changes.

 Example: